Photography: Jacqui in her Abbotsford Studio by Eryca Green, 2024

 Jacqui plays expertly with absurdist theatres of desire and teases out latent satirical tensions; indeed, her theatrical works are uncanny, leaning as they do into the shadowy realms of the unconscious and subconscious.

-Alexi Glass-Kanto, Director Artspace
+Alexi Glass-Kanto, Artspace

 Underpinning all of Stockdale's work is her passion for the human body, from the most basic physicality of her drawings and paintings to the highly ornamented and performative evocations of her staged photographs.
 Her expression of the body’s erotic, psychological and physical dimensions is at its most experimental in her collage works, surreal playgrounds where found faces, textures and forms are conjured into humanoid creatures from a subconscious dreamscape.

-Bryony Nainby, Head Curator, MAGNT
+Bryony Nainby, MAGNT

 Artist Jacqui Stockdale explores the enigma that is the diversity of humanity in works that mask and unmask our cultural mores, belief systems, superstitions, rituals, identity and means of belonging.
 Whether intentional or not, Stockdale’s art brings forward a sense of both childlike play and deep symbolic mysticism, as if her works themselves can transform into totemic objects of reverence.
 Ever present are the questions and curiosities, the explorations and ethics of her foray into the many and diverse cultures of our planet and yet through her eyes and hands we get a glimpse of something at the core of a multifaceted humanity.